VolleyIndustries/readme/team.md

 - Employee #1
 - CEO, Co-Founder
 - University of Toronto, Trinity College, BSc in CogSci, Pyschology, HCI
-- Previously cofounded and sold Atlus (Founder)
+- Previously co-founded and sold Atlus
 - Lived in New Zealand for a while

 **Presence:**